$99 New Patient Exam + X-rays — no insurance required. Book Online ›

 When the pulp becomes infected (usually from deep decay, a crack reaching the pulp, or repeated dental procedures on the same tooth) or irreversibly inflamed, it cannot heal on its own.
 Two options: extract the tooth, or perform a root canal to remove the infected pulp, clean and disinfect the canal system, and seal it permanently.

 The root canal procedure: a small access opening is drilled through the top of the tooth, the infected pulp is removed, the canals are shaped and disinfected, and the canals are filled with a rubber-like material called gutta-percha.
 The access opening is sealed with a temporary or permanent filling, and a crown is typically placed on the tooth afterward to protect it.
-See our root canal page.
+See our root canal treatment.

 The Pain Myth — Where It Comes From and Why It Is Wrong